baot-il/mentors-frontend/src/README.md

 #### Config local firebase
  1. Create a project in firebase using this link (might take a few minutes) https://console.firebase.google.com/u/0/?pli=1
- 2. Go to Develop Tab -> Authentication and click on the et up sign-in method button
+ 2. Go to Develop Tab -> Authentication and click on the set up sign-in method button
  3. Edit Email/Password option and enable the first option, sign by email.
  4. Go to project settings -> Your Apps card -> select web app platform (</> icon)
  5. Choose a nice nickname, no need to check the checkbox and click on register button.